Paolo Benanti: Biography

 Since 2008, he works as a professor at the Pontifical Gregorian University, the Theological Institute of Assisi, and at the Pontifical College Leoni d'Anagni.
-In addition to the institutional courses on sexual morality and bioethics, he deals with neuroethics, technology ethics, artificial intelligence, and post-human intelligence.
-Since 2015, he has tried to apply and develop an ethical framework for artificial intelligences by developing the concepts of algorithm and algocracy.
-Since 2020, in collaboration with Sebastiano Maffettone, a political philosopher, he has explored the vital, relational, social and communicative, labor and economic dimension, seen as the result of an interaction, with complex ethical implications, between the resources offered by the virtual and interactive reality and social and individual existence.
+In addition to institutional courses on sexual morality and bioethics, he deals with neuroethics, technology ethics, artificial intelligence, and post-human intelligence.
+Since 2015, he has tried to apply and develop an ethical framework for artificial intelligence by developing the concepts of algorithm and algocracy.
+Since 2020, in collaboration with Sebastiano Maffettone, a political philosopher, he has explored the vital, relational, social and communicative, labor and economic dimensions, seen as the results of the interaction, with complex ethical implications, between the resources offered by the virtual and interactive reality and social and individual existence.
 This path leads him to the recognition of the creation of a hybrid reality, between utopia and dystopia, which takes the name of paraferno.
 These concepts are studied in depth through a series of editorials jointly signed between the two authors published in the Italian newspaper Corriere della Sera.

 In 2018, Vincenzo Paglia named him a corresponding member of the Pontifical Academy for Life with a particular mandate for the world of artificial intelligence.

-In February 2019, he was appointed Provincial Minister of the Religious Province of Saint Francis of Assisi of the Third Regular Order of Saint Francis after an assembly convened in Assisi.
+In February 2019, he was appointed Provincial Minister of the Religious Province of Saint Francis of Assisi of the Third Regular Order of Saint Francis after an assembly convened in Assisi, Italy.

-On 4 November 2019, Pope Francis appointed him Councilor of the Apostolic Penitentiary (the oldest dicastery of the Curia and the first of the tribunals of the Roman Curia.
-On 11 November 2019, the Pontiff appointed him Consultant of the Pontifical Council for Culture whose regent is Cardinal Gianfranco Ravasi and which aims to "foster relations between the Holy See and the world of culture, especially promoting dialogue with different cultures" of our time, so that the civilization of man is more and more open to the Gospel, and that lovers of science, literature and the arts feel recognized by the Church as people at the service of the true, of the good and beautiful".
+On 4 November 2019, Pope Francis appointed him Councilor of the Apostolic Penitentiary (the oldest dicastery of the Roman Curia and the first of its tribunals).
+On 11 November 2019, the Pontiff appointed him Consultant of the Pontifical Council for Culture, whose regent was Cardinal Gianfranco Ravasi, and which aims to "foster relations between the Holy See and the world of culture, especially promoting dialogue with different cultures" of our time, so that "the civilization of man is more and more open to the Gospel, and that lovers of science, literature and the arts feel recognized by the Church as people at the service of the true, of the good and beautiful".